St John the Evangelist's Church, Corby Glen: History

 Neither a church nor priest was noted at Corby Glen at the time of the 1086 Domesday Book.

-According to the church web site St John's dates principally from the 15th century, with use of earlier fabric from the 12th.
-However, according to Kelly's Directory, it dates largely from the 14th.
-The chancel was extended in the 15th century, with two windows added.
+The church building dates from the 12th century.
+Side aisles were added during the 14th century, including a Lady Chapel in the north aisle before 1319.
+A porch and a short tower was built, and the chancel enlarged.
+The earliest wallpaintings (in the north aisle) date from this period.

+The 15th century saw a massive rebuild.
+The nave roof was raised and a clerestory added to give more light.
+The chancel was extended in the 15th century, with two windows added; a further chapel was created at this point.
+The tower was made higher.
+The porch was replaced and a priest's room built above.
+Further wallpaintings were added.

 The church was restored, and new pews added, in 1860, and the tower restored in 1928 at a cost of £800.

 The church parish register dates from 1561.
 The earliest record of a Church of England rector at Corby was John Obyne, in 1551.
 In the 19th century the living of the incumbent (priest in charge) was a 'discharged vicarage'—freed from payment of financial returns, 'first fruits', obtained from ecclesiastical office—associated with the joint benefice of Corby and Irnham.
-The incumbent from 1851 until at least 1885 was the Rev'd Charles Farebrother BCL, of Trinity College, Oxford, and former domestic chaplain to the 1st Duke of Cambridge, with a living of £700 net value, comprising a residency and 82 acre of glebe lands in the gift of the trustees of W. H. Woodhouse of Irnham.
+The incumbent from 1851 until his death in 1899 was the Rev'd Charles Farebrother BCL, of Trinity College, Oxford, and former domestic chaplain to the 1st Duke of Cambridge, with a living of £700 net value, comprising a residency and 82 acre of glebe lands in the gift of the trustees of W. H. Woodhouse of Irnham.
 Charles Farebrother placed a stained glass window in the chancel to the memory of his deceased children.
 By the 1930s the vicarage, and glebe lands which had reduced to 23 acre, in the gift of Sir Frederick John Jones JP, had been held since 1900 by the Rev'd Arthur Abbott MA, of Queen's College, Oxford.

 In 1939 a churchwarden discovered medieval wall paintings beneath flaking later whitewash.

 St John's received an English Heritage Grade I listing in 1968.